LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 Further Learning
 ----------------

-**How can we keep a set of properties for local development to connect to my database?** Using spring profiles, and two sets of property files, you can create properties for both local and deployment. `Read more about profiles in
+**How can I keep a set of properties for local development to connect to my database?** Using spring profiles, and two sets of property files, you can create properties for both local and deployment. `Read more about profiles in